We use affiliate links. They let us sustain ourselves at no cost to you.

 Proxy server

 Bright Data is a juggernaut with a vast and highly diverse network of shared, dedicated, and rotating IPs.
 Without much exaggeration, it can offer anything to anyone.
-You can buy one or ten thousand IPs, limit them to certain or all domains, and get addresses that have been cooled down for some time.
+You can buy one or ten thousand IPs, limit them to certain or all domains, and get addresses that have been cooling down for some time.

-Bright Data’s shared IPs are static and come in a list, or you can get access to a pool of 20,000 addresses.
+Bright Data’s shared IPs are static and come in a list, or you can get access to a pool of 40,000 addresses.
 The latter randomly chooses IPs from 80 locations.
 The dedicated addresses are spread throughout 3,000 subnets.
 With Bright Data’s proxy manager, you can rotate, filter, and otherwise manipulate the proxies.

 For more information and performance tests, read the Bright Data review.